 4. Outdoor AC Unit is Obstructed

-Always make sure that your outdoor AC unit is free from obstructions.
+Always make sure that your outdoor AC unit is free of obstructions.
 Overgrown landscaping or other debris can clog your AC system.
 Clogs in the AC unit cause the system to work harder than it needs to, sometimes causing it to overheat.
 Luckily, this issue has an easy, DIY fix.
 Just clear away any and all debris from the area surrounding your AC unit.

 5. Thermostat set to HEAT